eraye1/capybara_phishing/ml/ML.md

 # LLaMA Fine-tuning for Phishing Detection: Technical Design Document

+> ⚠️ **WARNING: Active Development Area**
+>
+> This document describes features and capabilities that are actively being developed.
+Many components may be:
+> - Incomplete or non-functional
+> - Subject to major changes
+> - Not yet implemented
+> - Experimental in nature
+>
+> Please treat this as a technical planning document rather than a description of current functionality.
+If you're interested in using these features, check the repository's current status or open an issue for the latest implementation details.

 ## 1. Project Overview

 ### 1.1 Objective

 Fine-tune a LLaMA foundation model to create a state-of-the-art phishing detection system with superior instruction-following capabilities and domain adaptation for security contexts.

 ### 1.2 Key Technical Goals

 - Achieve >98% accuracy on phishing detection
 - Minimize false positives (<0.1%)
 - Fast inference time (<100ms)